kdoore/CS2335-Gitbook/project-3/levelmanager.md

     //This method implements the Finite State Machine to Manage Level Logic.
-    //You will modify this code to correspond to your game's logic public void NextLevel()
+    //You will modify this code to correspond to your game's logic
+    //This method is always called when an event has occured to end the level
+    //Event types:  data-centric: Score > LevelScore, health <= 0, Player falls,

+    public void NextLevel()
     {